On a generalization of affinoid varieties: Dagger affinoid subdomains

 is commutative, for any $K$-dagger affinoid algebra $B$, where $K/k$ is an extension of valued fields.

-We say that $V \subset \cM(A)$ is a \emph{strict $k$-dagger affinoid subdomain} if the associated algebra $A_V$ is a strict $k$-dagger algebra and the canonical map $\cM(\phi): \cM(A_V) \to \cM(A)$ is called a \emph{dagger affinoid domain emedding}. \end{defn}
+We say that $V \subset \cM(A)$ is a \emph{strict $k$-dagger affinoid subdomain} if the associated algebra $A_V$ is a strict $k$-dagger algebra.
+The map on spectra $\phi: \cM(A_V) \to \cM(A)$ opposite to a $\phi^*$ as above is called \emph{dagger affinoid subdomain embedding}.
+Furthermore, we will often refer to a map $A \to A_V$ whose map on spectra $\cM(A_V) \to \cM(A)$ is a dagger affinoid subdomain embedding as a \emph{dagger affinoid localization} or simply a localization. \end{defn}